 - Tier 1 (Graduate Entrepreneur) migrant

 Assigning a CoS

-SMS users must not assign a CoS to themselves or assign a CoS to a close relative or partner including a:
+SMS users must not assign a Certificate of Sponsorship to themselves or assign a CoS to a close relative or partner including a:

 - Civil partner